 I don’t do this to spook the horse but to observe its reaction.
 Most horses ignore my jacket, but sometimes one will have a fit.
 This could be a sign the horse has issues, maybe it was mistreated, or it’s “hot.”

-I have heard old-timers, and some horse enthusiasts swear you can tell a horse’s temperament by the shape of its head.
-I don’t believe this to be accurate, but I thought I would share the theory.
+I have heard old-timers and some horse enthusiasts swear you can tell a horse’s temperament by the shape of its head.
+I don’t believe this is accurate, but I thought I would share the theory.

 Horse temperament scale